JungeAlexander/cocoscore/doc/example/example.md

 We furthermore have a set of unlabelled sentences co-mentioning diseases and genes:

 > Okihiro syndrome is caused by SALL4 mutations.
+>
 > Potential role of SALL4 in the development of Okihiro syndrome.
+>
 > SALL4: a new marker for Parkinson's disease?
+>
 > PINK1 is not associated with Parkinson's disease.
+>
 > PINK1 is linked to Crohn's disease.

-In distance supervision, every sentence that co-mentions a disease-gene pair that is in our knowledge base is assumed to be a positive example.
+In distant supervision, every sentence that co-mentions a disease-gene pair that is in our knowledge base is assumed to be a positive example.
 Every sentence where both disease and gene appear in the knowledge base but *not* their association is assumed to be a negative example.